Jammy2211/PyAutoLens/docs/general/configs.rst

         The minimum percentage value the hyper image is mulitpled by in order to determine the value fluxes are rounded up to.
+    hyper_noise_limit -> float
+        When noise scaling is activated (E.g. via hyper galaxies) this value is the highest value a noise value can numerically be scaled up too.
+This prevents extremely large noise map values creating numerically unstable log likelihood values.
+    stochastic_outputs -> bool
+        If ``True``, information on the stochastic likelihood behaviour of any KMeans based pixelization is output.

+[test]
+    test_mode -> bool
+        If ``True`` this disables sampling of a search to provide a solution in one iteration.
+It is used for testing **PyAutoLens**.

 non_linear
 ----------

-These config files are found at 'autolens_workspace/config/non_linear' and they contain the default settings used by every non-linear search.
-The [search], [settings] and [initialize] sections of the non-linear configs contains settings specific to certain non-linear searches, and the documentation for these variables should be found by inspecting the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_ of the relevent non-linear search object.
+The 'autolens_workspace/config/non_linear' config files contain the default settings used by every non-linear search.
+The [search], [settings] and [initialize] sections of the non-linear configs contains settings specific to a non-linear searches, and the documentation for these variables should be found by inspecting the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_ of the relevent non-linear search object.

-The following config sections and variables are generic across all non-linear search configs (e.g. config/non_linear/nest/DynestyStatic.ini, config/non_linear/mcmc/Emcee.ini, etc.):
+The following config sections and variables are generic across all non-linear search configs:

 [updates]
    iterations_per_update -> int